Christine Y. Kim

+In 2021, ARTnews described her as "one of the most closely watched curators in the U.S."

+Early life

+Kim, a Korean American, was born in Newport Beach and raised in the San Francisco Bay Area.
+Her parents, Bill S. Kim and Myung Soon "Mary" Kim, emigrated from Korea in the 1960s.
+Her father is the founder of Kizan International, Inc./Louis Raphael, while her mother, Mary, was a community leader who co-founded the Korean American Community Foundation of San Francisco and received a Korean Presidential Award for her contributions.

+She attended Connecticut College, where she studied art history.
+While there, she became close friends with future fashion designer Peter Som.
+In 1993, she moved to New York City, where she began exploring contemporary art and briefly played bass guitar in a punk band.

 Career

-Kim’s first museum job after graduate school was in the bookstore at the Whitney Museum of American Art in 1999.
+Kim's first museum job after graduate school was in the bookstore at the Whitney Museum of American Art in 1999.
 She was quickly hired as a writer in the Education Department, contributing research and texts on artists and works of art in the permanent collection for The American Century where she met other aspiring young curators and writers focusing on works of art by artists of color such as Franklin Sirmans and Lisa Dent.

-In 2000, following the appointments of Lowery Stokes Sims and Thelma Golden as Director and Deputy Director for Exhibitions and Programs, respectively, at the Studio Museum in Harlem, Kim was hired as Curatorial Assistant.
-Through her promotions to Assistant Curator and to Associate Curator during her eight-year tenure, Kim organized numerous exhibitions: the groundbreaking Freestyle (2000), popularizing the term “post-black art” and featuring work by artists such as Mark Bradford, Jennie C. Jones, Dave McKenzie, and Julie Mehretu; Black Belt (2003) an exhibition that featured works by Black and, for the first time in the museum’s history, Asian American artists such as Sanford Biggers, Patty Chang, Ellen Gallagher, David Hammons, Arthur Jafa, and Glenn Kaino, and their musing on cross cultural connections and hybridities growing out of 1970s popular culture; and Henry Taylor: Sis and Bra (2007), the artist’s first solo museum exhibition.
+In 2000, following the appointments of Lowery Stokes Sims and Thelma Golden as Director and deputy director for Exhibitions and Programs, respectively, at the Studio Museum in Harlem, Kim was hired as a curatorial assistant and later promoted to assistant curator and associate curator.
+Kim organized the exhibition Freestyle (2000) popularizing the term "post-black art" and featuring work by artists such as Mark Bradford, Jennie C. Jones, Dave McKenzie, and Julie Mehretu.
+In 2003, she organized Black Belt, an exhibition that featured works by Black and, for the first time in the museum's history, Asian American artists such as Sanford Biggers, Patty Chang, Ellen Gallagher, David Hammons, Arthur Jafa, and Glenn Kaino, and their musing on cross cultural connections and hybridities growing out of 1970s popular culture.
+Art reviewer Roberta Smith praised the show for its recognition of "the increasingly blurred lines of racial difference" but also criticized the show as "simplistic" and mired in "artistic academicism and literal-mindedness".
+In 2007, Kim organized Henry Taylor: Sis and Bra, the artist's first solo museum exhibition.

-By 2007, Kim was working between New York and Los Angeles.
-She presented exhibitions such as Kehinde Wiley: World Stage Lagos - Dakar (2008) and Flow (2008), referred to as the “African ‘F’ show” featuring work by artists from Africa such as Latifa Echakhch, Nicholas Hlobo, Otobong Nkanga, and Lynette Yiadom-Boakye at the Studio Museum, while co-founding the Los Angeles Nomadic Division (LAND) a non-profit committed to temporary, site-specific public art exhibitions with curator Shamim M. Momin.
+Later, Kim presented exhibitions such as Kehinde Wiley: World Stage Lagos - Dakar (2008) and Flow (2008), referred to as the "African 'F' show" featuring work by artists from Africa such as Latifa Echakhch, Nicholas Hlobo, Otobong Nkanga, and Lynette Yiadom-Boakye at the Studio Museum.
+She also co-founded the Los Angeles Nomadic Division (LAND) a non-profit committed to temporary, site-specific public art exhibitions with curator Shamim M. Momin.